leanprover/fp-lean/functional-programming-lean/src/hello-world/cat.md

 The final possibility is that an actual filename was specified.
 In this case, `fileStream` is used to attempt to open the file as a POSIX stream.
 Its argument is encased in `⟨ ... ⟩` because a `FilePath` is a single-field structure that contains a string.
-If the file could not be opened, it is skipped, and the recursive call to `process` sets the return code to `1`.
+If the file could not be opened, it is skipped, and the recursive call to `process` sets the exit code to `1`.
-If it could, then it is dumped, followed by calling `process` with the same error code that it was provided.
+If it could, then it is dumped, and the recursive call to `process` leaves the exit code unchanged.

 `process` does not need to be marked `partial` because it is structurally recursive.
 Each recursive call is provided with the tail of the input list, and all Lean lists are finite.